siddqamar/Hermione-will-you-marry-me/README.md

 # Hermione, Will You Marry Me?

-A magical, Hogwarts-inspired proposal webpage that blends the charm of the Wizarding World with cutting-edge prompting techniques using [Qwen/Qwen2.5-Coder-Artifacts](https://huggingface.co/spaces/Qwen/Qwen2.5-Coder-Artifacts) on [hugging face](https://huggingface.co/qamarsidd).
+My dream webpage to convey emotions and demonstrate prompting skills using [Qwen/Qwen2.5-Coder-Artifacts](https://huggingface.co/spaces/Qwen/Qwen2.5-Coder-Artifacts) on [hugging face](https://huggingface.co/qamarsidd).

-**Note:** This webpage was developed through strategic prompting rather than manually coding everything from scratch.
+**Note:** This webpage was developed through `strategic prompting` rather than manually coding everything from scratch.

 ## Features